Tronhjem/ORchestra/README.md

 ```

 **Key Points:**
-- Each step in a sequence can be either a single value or a substep array
+- Each step in a Data Sequence can be either a single value or a substep array
-- Substep arrays can contain up to 6 values (MAX_SUB_DIVISION_LENGTH)
+- Substep arrays can contain up to 6 values / Sub divisions (MAX_SUB_DIVISION_LENGTH)
 - When a substep is encountered, each value within it is played in sequence before moving to the next step
 - Substeps are useful for creating fills, rolls, or varying note patterns within a single beat
 - When using substeps with `note()` or `cc()`, the trigger must also use a substep to activate individual sub-divisions